StigNygaard/lastfm-widgets/services/README.md

 deno task start
 ```

-or in "developer-mode" with "auto-restart" when changes to code is detected:
+or run in "developer-mode" with "auto-restart" when changes to code are detected:

 ```bash
 deno task dev